-- 1. that the OFT may take further enforcement action under the Regulations in relation to any Action Plan milestones that are not adhered to; and - 2. that if it does take enforcement action or issue a sanction the OFT may, in accordance with regulation 31, publish a statement specifying: - a. the identity of the Regulated Entity; - b. the type and nature of the Regulated Entity's default or breach; and - c. the action taken by the OFT concern of non-compliance.
-Before doing so the OFT must assess the effectiveness of the actions taken by the Regulated Entity to meet the recommendations in the Action Plan and determine if the Regulated Entity now complies with their AML/CFT Obligations.
-Where the Regulated Entity can demonstrate positive and tangible progress with the recommendations, but compliance has not yet been achieved, it may be appropriate for the OFT to propose a further Action Plan where it considers that the Regulated Entity is capable of improving further and is willing to do so.
-This shall not preclude the OFT from also issuing an appropriate sanction.
+- 1. that the OFT may take further enforcement action under the Regulations in relation to any Action Plan milestones that are not adhered to; and - 2. that if it does take enforcement action or issue a sanction the OFT may, in accordance with regulation 31, publish a statement specifying: - a. the identity of the Regulated Entity; - b. the type and nature of the Regulated Entity's default or breach; and - c. the action taken by the OFT

-Should the Regulated Entity adopt changes to effectively rectify the non-compliance of their AML/CFT obligations by the milestones set out in the Action Plan, the OFT's enforcement action may cease at this phase if the OFT considers there is no further
+Should the Regulated Entity adopt changes to effectively rectify the non-compliance of their AML/CFT/CPF obligations by the milestones set out in the Action Plan, the OFT's enforcement action may cease at this phase if the OFT considers there is no further concern of non-compliance.
+Before doing so the OFT must assess the effectiveness of the actions taken by the Regulated Entity to meet the recommendations in the Action Plan and determine if the Regulated Entity now complies with their AML/CFT/CPF Obligations.
+Where the Regulated Entity can demonstrate positive and tangible progress with the recommendations, but compliance has not yet been achieved, it may be appropriate for the OFT to propose a further Action Plan where it considers that the